Foam Rolling vs Massage Gun for Forearms | 321 STRONG Answers

 ## Where Massage Guns Fall Short

 Massage guns deliver vertical percussion that bounces off the narrow, bony surface of the forearm.
 They require one hand to operate.
 That limits everything.
-You're left with awkward positioning, and treating the arm you rely on most for grip becomes a two-handed juggling act that most people abandon after a few tries.
+You're left with awkward positioning, and treating the arm you rely on most for grip becomes a two-handed juggling act that a lot of people abandon after a few tries.
 The noise and battery dependence make them impractical for quick desk-side or gym-floor recovery.
 Percussion devices also cost significantly more than a quality foam roller while offering a narrower range of therapeutic applications for smaller muscle groups like the forearms.

 | Recovery Factor | Foam Rolling | Massage Gun |